nickrsan/OpenAgua/README.md

 ### Settings

-NOTE: This assumes email authentication is needed.
-However, for a local setup, this shouldn't be.
-This will be resolved in the future.
+NOTE: This assumes email confirmation is needed.
+However, if a local machine is used, email confirmation can be switched off in the configuration setting with the `USER_ENABLE_CONFIRM_EMAIL` setting in config.py.

 There are a few settings that should be set on a machine-specific basis, whether on a local machine or on a web server.
 These are stored in a folder called "instance" under the top-level OpenAguaDSS folder: